Clients can be hesitant to try new things. But it’s your agency’s job to lead them to the right marketing solution for their business growth.

 It’s crazy to depend entirely on organic search as a lead source.
 Organic results are unreliable and have shrinking real estate on the SERP, especially on mobile.

 Further, we’ve found that the most high-intent searchers (people who are really ready to buy) are more likely to click paid results than organic results, even if they’ve found your site organically while they were in the research phase.
 Plus, tons of studies show that doing PPC adds incremental traffic on top of your SEO:

 So “I’m already doing SEO” is not a good argument against PPC.

 Putting aside the fact that SEO isn’t free (it requires both technical and creative resources), PPC is only “expensive” if you ignore what you’re getting back from it.
 There are tons of levers to pull in PPC to control spend so that you only pay for the clicks most likely to convert, which is the key to getting a strong return on your investment.

 If your prospect says PPC hasn’t converted for them in the past, one of a few things could be going on:

-- They’re not tracking conversions properly – if it’s a business that gets a lot of calls, make sure they’re using call tracking so that calls are properly attributed back to the ads that drove them.
+1. They’re not tracking conversions properly.
+If it’s a business that gets a lot of calls, make sure they’re using call tracking so that calls are properly attributed back to the ads that drove them.

-- Their offer just isn’t compelling – if that’s the case no channel is going to deliver conversions.
+2. Their offer just isn’t compelling.
+If that’s the case no channel is going to deliver conversions.

-- Landing page problems – maybe ads link back to the home page, so leads get lost, or the landing page isn’t focused.
-This can be solved with either landing page optimization OR call-only campaigns that bypass the leaky landing page altogether.
+3. Landing page problems.
+Maybe ads link back to the home page, so leads get lost, or the landing page isn’t focused.
+This can be solved with landing page optimization.

 I’m now $56 poorer and 10 pounds heavier and I have remarketing to thank.